mikulskibartosz/downloader/README.md

 ## Adding more sources

 If more sources (or more URLs from an existing source) are needed, the configuration can be loaded from a database at runtime instead of hardcoding the values in the script.

+## Decide what to do with duplicates

+For example, `CAPCOM GO!
+Apollo VR Planetarium` game is both simulation and free to play, so it is listed twice with two different categories.
+Similarly, `Zombieland: Double Tap` movie is both a comedy and an action movie.

+In my opinion, merging categories is not the responsibility of the scraper and should be done later in the data pipeline.